ryanjjung/cookbook/sourdough-bread.md

   fingers slightly oiled, you can pick up the dough and let it stretch under its own weight.
 When you do, and the dough doesn't rip immediately, but you can still see light through the stretched out dough, you have kneaded enough.
-* Clean the your hands.
+* Clean your hands.
 Clean the mixing bowl and dry it.
 Lay a clean dish towel over the top of the bowl and sprinkle quite a bit of flour over it.
 Place the dough lightly on the towel so it sinks into the bowl and rests.
 Fold the corners of the towel over the dough.